Barney Holden: Career

 Barney Holden started out his amateur ice hockey career in his hometown of Winnipeg, playing for the CPR and Shamrocks teams in the local amateur leagues between 1901 and 1903.

 In 1904, he became one of the first professional ice hockey players in history, playing with the Portage Lakes Hockey Club in Houghton, Michigan, in the IPHL.
-He scored the first goal in the first game of the first professional hockey league game on December 9, 1904, in the Pittsburgh Duquesne Gardens.
+He scored the first goal in the first game of the first professional hockey league game on December 9, 1904, in the Pittsburgh Duquesne Garden.
 Holden won two IPHL championships with the Portage Lakes Hockey Club, in 1905–06 and 1906–07.
 The 1905–06 team included four future Hockey Hall of Fame members in Riley Hern, Joe Hall, Bruce Stuart and Cyclone Taylor.

 In 1907, Holden moved back to Winnipeg to play for the Maple Leafs aggregation, and in March 1908 the team challenged the Montreal Wanderers for the Stanley Cup, losing 8–20 (5–11, 3–9) over two games on March 10 and 12.

 For the 1909–1910 season, he moved to Montreal to play for the Montreal Shamrocks in the CHA and the NHA.

 During the 1910–11 season, Holden was a member of the Quebec Bulldogs in the NHA, and in 1911–12 he moved to Saskatoon to play for the Wholesalers in the Saskatchewan Professional Hockey League.